• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 Family loan

-Family and friends can be great sources of loans.
-There are many benefits to this solution, for example the flexibility.
-But you have to be ready for your relationship with the lender to change.
+Family and friends can be excellent sources of loans.
+There are many benefits to this solution, for example, the flexibility.
+However, you have to be ready for your relationship with the lender to change.
 Some people are not comfortable borrowing money from even the most trusted friends or relatives.

-You can privately draw up a contract or simply negotiate verbally.
+You can draft a contract in private or negotiate verbally.
 It all depends on how close you are with the person who is willing to give you money.

 Fundraising